BrunoReX/jSearchmonkey/README.md

 * Title of the window set to Searchmonkey's tagline
 * Mime types dialog has been made larger to make it easier to scroll
 * Shortcuts (LNK) files are now ignored (user options)
+* Filename are restored after start up
+* Containing are restored after start up
+* Changes to the column number will reset the table column width + positions

 ##Known
 * In summary, the most recent file is not the most recent.
 * File decode timeout (ms) should be moved to content search
 * Shortcut links on _About_ page do not work
-* Filename not restored after start up
-* Containing not restored after start up
 * Comboboxes can be filled with the same text multiple times
 * Restoring defaults does not reset the table columns + positions
+* The icon column header is not shown in the context menu

 #IMPROVEMENTS